EvannZhongg/Table_Extraction/README.md

 ```
 ## Usage

-Once the models are set up,Once the model is built, you can start extracting tables and text from images.
+Once the models are set up, you can start extracting tables and text from images.

 This project makes use of  [wyf3](https://github.com/wyf3/llm_related/tree/main)